UKHomeOffice/egar-common/README.md

 		<dependency>
 			<groupId>uk.gov.digital.ho.egar</groupId>
 			<artifactId>egar-common</artifactId>
-			<version>4.5.0</version>
+			<version>5.0.1</version>
 		</dependency>
 ```

 ### Using it
-There are numeraous classes included within this JAR.
+There are numerous classes included within this JAR.
 Each one has its own use-case and its usage is documented within the header of the individual java class.

 ## Find Us